DaSmelterSaif/campus-management-sys-frontend/README.md

 Running the dev server will host the app on http://localhost:5173/

-Currently, there are only two routes:
+There are a number of routes in the [routes](#routes) to navigate the app.

+### Routes

 - /
+- /auth
+- /auth/login
-- /login
+- /auth/register

+Notes:

-'/' just redirects you to '/login' temporarily.
+- '/' just redirects you to '/auth/login' temporarily.
+- '/auth' is not supposed to work and is a bug for now.

 ## Available Scripts